Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 This species of the types of moths in North Carolina feeds on various plants, including oaks, maples, and lindens.

-If you are interested in seeing the Variable Antepione Moth, it is best to look for these types of moths in North Carolina during the evening hours.
+If you want to see the Variable Antepione Moth, it is best to look for these types of moths in North Carolina during the evening hours.

 They tend to be more active at night and can often be seen fluttering around lights or resting on trees and shrubs.